 Lieutenant Smarmy was full of glaring contradicts.

-His impish and righteous nature somehow symbiotically working together.
+But his impish and righteous nature somehow symbiotically worked together.

 So, it wasn’t surprising when my fellow officer deceptively gave me a klonopin pill to calm my nerves before a jump.
 A pill which I gobbled up with many thanks after believing he had given me some knock-off brand Dramamine for my inevitable motion sickness.

 Exaggerated versions of breathing exercises and vigorous rubbing of temples were telltale signs to Lieutenant Smarmy that I was more than just a tad bit nervous, so he quietly nudged my elbow and handed me the pill.